 By definition, quote stuffing is the art of manipulating the cost of a specific good or commodity in the sale.
 This is achieved by injecting a lot of trading orders, whether for buying or selling, then pulling them down shortly afterward.
-The investor doing this act has the intention to manipulate the values of these goods at that time, therefore probably favouring their investment.
-Quote stuffing is, therefore an act of manipulating sale figures by distorting the actual information of service supply and demand.
-It’s aimed at misguiding prospective competitors with false orders, leading to loss of investment time.
+The investor doing this act has the intention to manipulate the values of these goods at that time, therefore probably favoring their investment.
+Quote stuffing is, therefore, an act of manipulating sale figures by distorting the actual information of service supply and demand.
+This is aimed at misguiding prospective competitors with false orders, leading to loss of investment time.

 Quote stuffing has very diverse yet key effects in the exchange.
 For instance, a bond has a selling price of $100 and an order of 500 potential buyers.
-Injecting 1000 new fake potential buyers leads to an increase in its demand.
-Other buyers, on seeing the increase in demand, proceed to bid in the purchase of the security too.
-As a result, even when the fake bids are pulled down, the demand for the bond is already high.
+Injecting 1000 new fake potential buyers has led to an increase in its demand.
+Other buyers, upon seeing an increase in demand, proceed to bid on the purchase of security too.
+As a result, even when fake bids are pulled down, the demand for the bond is already high.
 This leads to a higher sale price for the seller that they would otherwise have.
-These new investors are conned into bidding for the security or shares they’d otherwise never have invested into and the seller acquires a price they’d otherwise not have gotten for the security.
+These new investors are conned into bidding for security or shares they’d otherwise never have invested in, and the seller acquires a price they’d otherwise not have gotten for security.

-In the same scenario, the security has a selling price of $50, 000, and orders of 5000 interests.
+In the same scenario, the security has a selling price of $50, 000, and orders of 5000 interest.
 Adding more securities of the same provides interested buyers with more options.
-Some of them will then shift to other similar securities leading to a decrease in the value of the first security.
-Even after the fake shares are withdrawn, processing delays cost the seller money.
-The number of interests in the said item decreases leading to a huge dip in the market value.
-These tactics prove effective for the people on the receiving end of figure variations.
+Some of them will then shift to other similar securities, leading to a decrease in the value of the first security.
+Even after fake shares were withdrawn, processing delays cost the seller money.
+The amount of interest in the said item decreases leading to a huge dip in the market value.
+These tactics prove effective for people on the receiving end of figure variations.

 There is no easy way to determine whether the values on the screen are accurate.
 Its adverse effects are way more than the advantages.
 This is what makes quote stuffing a huge problem in the industry.
-While financial traders and data companies might be able to make a profit of it, the undermining of value is too much of a charge to pay.
+While financial traders and data companies might be able to make a profit from it, undermining the value is too much of a charge to pay.
 Regulation has helped level the playground for competitors.